 The basic concept behind such updates is to make the platform more customizable without the help of a developer.
 Now you can create the perfect product page without any professional help.
 To support this statement, Ethier added, “The primary consumer of everything we build in this new Store Editing environment is the merchant.
 The end result is that merchants should have more ability than ever to be able to completely customize their store themselves even if they don’t know any code.“

 WooCommerce hasn’t yet set any official timeline for when blocks will fully power the Single Product template.
-However, it’s pretty clear that they plan to update all the plugin’s templates in the same way.
+However, they plan to update all the plugin’s templates in the same way.